 With the availability of new technologies, the variety and quality of services from telecom companies and internet service providers (ISP) are increasing, profit margins are decreasing, and the lines between telecom companies and technology vendors are blurring.
 Hence, telcos have to take a fresh look at the level of ICT innovation and adapt their organization to digital transformation by creating strong cross-functional interfaces and by seeking tools for maintaining organizational flexibility.

 Telecommunication providers need to upgrade their IT and connectivity infrastructure and focus on providing data and voice services that are high quality, reliable, and affordable.
 Security of the networks has become a major priority for the telcos and they are facing challenges with the emergence of new threats that are powered by new technologies.
-So, a number of operational and technical innovations are needed to meet customer expectations of complete system security from network till the device level.
+So, a number of operational and technical innovations are needed to meet customer expectations of complete system security from the network to the device level.

 Top trends in the telecommunication industry